Lavender-Li/Rainbow-beta/README.md

 &nbsp; &nbsp; This project mainly creates an Android application named **Rainbow** that can recognize colors from an image and label their names.
 Rainbow aims to help people with color vision deficiency to recognize colors at any time and anywhere quickly and conveniently.

 &nbsp; &nbsp; In beta version, users can upload image from local storage or directly take a photo.
 Two color detection modes are available: pixel detection mode and blob detection mode.
 Users can choose to recognize the color in the image in the place where he/she touched, and get its RGB value and the name of this color; or to choose specific color on the image and receive the outline of the color blob and the blob's color.
+If the user is detecting on an image with large width and small height, he/she can open the auto-rotation function of the mobile phone, rotate the device and get a more comfortable view in the horizontal interface.

 ## Dependencies